 Our live updates on online safety are the best way to keep your security knowledge fresh.
 You can subscribe at the bottom of this post.

-With kids as young as 5 equipped with iPhone's, social media has replaced a hefty amount of physical interaction, making the internet thier new playground.
+With kids as young as 5 equipped with iPhone's, social media has replaced a lot of physical interaction, making the internet their new playground.
+However, that brings many new internet safety concerns, as dangers of social media are growing every year.

 Like any playground, bullying runs rife and most young people won't tell their parents when cyberbullying occurs.
 Thankfully, social media platforms have been quick to introduce anti-bullying features.
 Instagram has it's Restrict feature, Facebook has it's bullying Prevention Hub for teens, and Snapchat recently launched their Here for you feature filled with self-help information.

-Here are some specific actions you can take to protect your children on social media:
+Here are some specific actions you can take to keep your children safe on social media:

-For more help in managing your privacy settings on social media, follow our tips.
+For more help in managing your privacy settings on social media, follow our online safety tips.

-2019 was the worst year for data breaches so far.
-Online privacy matters now more than ever.
+Cyber safety for kids and general online privacy are now more important than ever.
 When details as trivial as a street name or family connection are broadcast, attackers can piece together your identity and use it to commit fraud or stalk you in real life.
-As a parent it's imperative to discuss how dangerous it can be to share your personal information on the Internet.
+As a parent it's imperative to discuss how dangerous it can be to share your personal information on the internet.

 To begin, define what personal information is: